Connor-Rosenberry/Deadwood/README.md

 In Order to compile and run the tui version of this porgram successfully Please:
   1. Download all files from the github repository
-  2. change the current directory to the "tui" folder
-  3. Compile all of the .java files (javac *.java) in the tui folder
+  3. Compile all of the .java files (javac tui/*.java) in the tui folder
-  4. Run the Deadwood.java file (java Deadwood.java)
+  4. Run the Deadwood.java file (java tui.Deadwood.java)
   5. Enter the number of players
   6. Enjoy the game